Blessed Parliament

 The 1st Parliament of King James I was summoned by King James I on 31 January 1604 and assembled on 19 March following.
 It was known as the Blessed Parliament and took place in five sessions, interrupted by Holy Days and the Gunpowder Plot.
-The speaker was Edward Phelips, the Member of Parliament for Somerset.
+The Speaker of the House of Commons was Edward Phelips, the Member of Parliament for Somerset.

 King James' objective from the first session of his first Parliament after taking the English throne in addition to that of Scotland was to bring about a statutory union of the two countries.
 As he said, he did not wish to be "a husband to two wives".
 However the House of Commons rejected the proposal on the grounds that it would affect English Common Law, and when James sought legal help, he found the judges agreed with Parliament.
 He was also denied funds as the subsidy was still being collected.